jasLogic/mipea/doc/mipea.rst

 .. function:: int mipea_map(void)

-    This function maps all the peripherals.
+    This function maps all the peripherals and returns -1 on erros.

 .. function:: void mipea_unmap(void)